Northwest69/Hamster/README.md

 Add On/Off LED indicator
 Make hamster drive staight
-Make Hamster look around then determine the best direction to drive Add exit AAN if a probability threshold is reached Create lower limit for probabilities
+Make Hamster look around then determine the best direction to drive Create lower limit for probabilities
 Add instruction buffer
+Allow Arduino to Receive Commands via bluetooth
+Make robot wait for bluetooth connection before it starts moving Read/Write probabilities to computer

 Log:
+7/21/2015
+Add Bluetooth functionality via HC-06 Bluetooth Shield
+	Sends data to computer
+	Formatted Serial data

 7/15/2015
-Added Debounce 2 library to add functionallity to debounce buttons.
+Added Debounce 2 library to add functionality to debounce buttons.
 Perhaps this can be used to buffer actions Test Hamster at learningAttempts = 100, increased to 500.
 This works very well.
+Add exit AAN if a probability threshold is reached

 7/13/2015
 The issue was the USB cable.
 It is now fixed!